Estimating accretion times of halo substructures in the Milky Way: Orbital frequencies and uncertainties

 where $\bm{\theta} = (d,\ v_{\alpha},\ v_{\delta})^\mathrm{T}$, $\bm{x} = (\varpi,\ \mu_{\alpha^*},\ \mu_{\delta})^\mathrm{T}$, $\bm{m} = (1/d,\ v_{\alpha}/kd, \ v_{\delta}/kd)^\mathrm{T}$, $k = 4.74047$ and $\Sigma$ is covariance matrix.
 The distance prior $P(d | \alpha , \beta , L)$ follows a three-parameter generalized gamma distribution, whose parameters are fitted using the GeDR3 mock catalog.
 The tangential velocity priors $P(v_{\alpha})$ and $P(v_{\delta})$ are adopted as uniform distributions.

-For each star, 1000 realizations are drawn from the posterior probability using the Markov chain Monte Carlo sampler \texttt{emcee} \citep{foreman-mackey13Emcee}, employing 16 walkers, running 2750 steps per chain, thinning by a factor of 20, and discarding the first 250 steps as burn-in.
+For each star, 1000 realizations are drawn from the posterior probability using the Markov chain Monte Carlo sampler \texttt{emcee} \citep{foreman-mackey13Emcee}, employing 16 walkers, running 2770 steps per chain, thinning by a factor of 40, and discarding the first 250 steps as burn-in.
 The radial velocity is drawn directly from the normal distribution.
-These realizations will be used to estimate the uncertainties.
+Each realization is combined with the sky coordinates to yield Galactocentric Cartesian positions and velocities.
+The ensemble of realizations is used to estimate uncertainties.

-Combining these realizations with sky positions, we compute Galactocentric Cartesian positions and velocities for each star in a right-handed coordinate frame.
-The $x$-axis points toward the Sun and the $z$-axis points toward the north Galactic pole.
-In this coordinate system, the Sun is located at $(x_\odot, y_\odot, z_\odot) = (8.277, 0, 0.0208)$ kpc \citep{gravitycollaboration22Mass,bennett19Vertical}, with a velocity of $(v_{\odot,x}, v_{\odot,y}, v_{\odot,z}) = (11.1, 251.5, 8.6)$ km/s \citep{schonrich10Local,reid20Proper}.
-The velocities in the $y$ and $z$ directions are derived from the proper motion of Sgr A$^*$, assuming it has the same velocity as the Galactic center.